Yamavu/PicoMite_User_Manual/src/programming_in_basic_a_tutorial/console_input.md

 As well as printing data for the user to see your programs will also want to get input from the user.

-For that to work you need to capture keystrokes from the console and this can be done with the INPUT command.
+For that to work you need to capture keystrokes from the console and this can be done with the [INPUT command](../command/input.md).
 In its simplest form the command is:

 ```basic
 INPUT var
 ```

 This command will print a question mark on the console's screen and wait for a number to be entered followed by the Enter key.
-That number will then be assigned to the variable var.
+That number will then be assigned to the variable `var`.

 For example, the following program extends the expression for finding the hypotenuse of a triangle by allowing the user to enter the lengths of the other sides from the console.